Project

 Project Timeline

-Navajo Nation invites Rye Development to study two pumped storage sites in the western Navajo Nation.
+Navajo Nation invited Rye Development to study two pumped storage sites in the western Navajo Nation.

-Navajo Nation issues Rye a permit to study the potential impacts of the projects.
+Navajo Nation issued Rye a permit to study the potential impacts of the projects.

-Rye conducts feasibility studies and meets with local Navajo Nation chapters and elected officials.
+Rye is conducting feasibility studies and meeting with local Navajo Nation chapters and elected officials.